1. What is a 140/170mm basepad?

 20. Why does my anodizing not match the color I got last time?

 From batch to batch, anodizing shades can and do vary quite often.
-This is very common in the industry and can be noticeable in the blues, reds, oranges, etc. Blacks are very consistent, however.
+This is very common in the industry and can be noticeable in the blues, reds, oranges, etc. However, blacks are very consistent.
 We try our hardest to make sure we match colors to the best of our abilities and always strive to use the best anodizing vendors available.

 21. Do you do dealer pricing?